WilsonBillkia/bane/README.md

 ```
 and update the references to networkkeypair and networkkeypair.pub in this repository with your own keys and their locations.
 This enables ansible (and you) to ssh in to your nodes without having to protect a password.

-The Openstack Ansible Hardening Role needs to be installed on your VM host so it can be pushed to our nodes on request.
+The Openstack Ansible Hardening Role needs to be installed so it can be pushed to our nodes on request.
 To do this run...
 ```
 ansible-galaxy install git+https://github.com/openstack/ansible-hardening
 ```